corporate-gadfly/Tunlr-Clone/README.md

 ##US IP Address##
 Your VPS provider must provide you with a US IP address
 ##Tomato based router##
-Since you will be changing DNS servers to point to your "own" DNS, it makes sense to run `dnsmasq` on your router, therefore having a Tomato capable router is preferable.
+Since you will be changing DNS servers to point to your "own" DNS, it makes sense to run `dnsmasq` on your router, so that only relevant DNS queries make it your DNS server and the vast majority of the remaining DNS queries go to your regular ISP DNS.
+Therefore having a Tomato capable router is preferable (as Tomato has `dnsmasq` capabilities).

 Following is my `dnsmasq` configuration on my Tomato-based router (running a Toastman build):
 `Advanced -> DHCP/DNS -> Dnsmasq Custom configuration`